-It wasn’t the shot heard around the world by any means, but it should have been.
-Last week LinkedIn announced plans to acquire content aggregator Lynda.com for $1.5 billion.
-I am a learning technology analyst focused on the business of learning and my jaw literally dropped when I heard the news.
-I quickly recognized the strategic significance of this move and how LinkedIn completely outfoxed and disrupted the learning, talent, content, higher education, extended enterprise, social media, continuing education and workforce development industries.
+I quickly recognized the strategic significance of this move.
+LinkedIn completely outfoxed and disrupted the learning, talent, content, higher education, extended enterprise, social media, continuing education and workforce development industries.
 Not bad for a day’s work.

-A LinkedIn user (or now learner), by participating in groups and growing their network, can have unlimited access to relevant, current, thought-provoking content, in any medium, on any topic curated from the best minds in the world.
-Whether you are searching for information, job candidates, a job or new customers, LinkedIn is my favorite place to go especially since you don’t have to endure countless political or religious rants nor cute kitten videos.
+By participating in groups and growing their network, LinkedIn users have virtually unlimited access to relevant, current, thought-provoking content, in any medium, on any topic curated from the best minds in the world.
+Whether you’re searching for information, a new job, new customers, new employees or new business partners, LinkedIn is my favorite social media forum.
+It’s not just because LinkedIn’s user statistics are impressive, but because the platform doesn’t require users to endure countless political or religious rants or even cute kitten videos.

 Lynda.com is one of many eLearning content aggregation sites that exist in 2015.
 It is neither the biggest nor the best, but it is certainly worthy.
 Varied competitors in this broad content aggregation space include BizLibrary, OpenSesame, Udemy, Grovo, Skillsoft, 360Training and Coursera.
-I would not rule out LinkedIn purchasing many more content aggregator companies in the future because it is easy to handle more content but almost impossible to build your own 347 million user network.
+I would not rule out the possibility of LinkedIn purchasing many more content aggregator companies in the future.
+Why?
+Because it’s easy to handle more content but almost impossible to build your own 610-million-user network.

-Here are my top 4 reasons why I like this acquisition and inferred foxy business strategy:
+Here’s why I like this acquisition and what seems to be a foxy-smart business strategy:

 The goal of every extended enterprise learning site is to build a large, active, loyal community of customer learners and continually drip knowledge, content and marketing to them.
 LinkedIn will be the biggest extended enterprise site in the world by factor of 10 or even 100 on day 1.